seenthattinker/demo/audit.md

 uncertainties,
 and methodology.

-![Note] These are your words.
+These are your words.
 We’ve just summarized them.

 Be prepared to state the following in your own words for each project: